alamenai/rehook/README.md

 <b>It's not a library or a package to install.</b>

+# Why it's not a library or a package?

+I mean you do not install it as a dependency.
+It is not available or distributed via npm.

+Pick the hook you need.
+Copy and paste the code into your project and customize to your needs.
+The code is yours.

+The idea behind this is to give you ownership and control over the code, allowing you to change, remove or add more code.

 # Get Started

 Jhon: In my React project , I want a ready-to-use hook for handling cookies but I would change it later.